justynjen/justynjenBlog1/_posts/2018-03-29-7-ted-talks-anyone-can-benefit-from.md

 #### I'm home: How 10 years of travel helped me find belonging. | Phil Cha

-This is one of my most favorite Ted Talks that you must listen to or watch! [“I’m home: How 10 years of travel helped me find belonging” by Phil Cha](https://www.youtube.com/watch?v=bXBgitBX5Q0)&nbsp;has been a pivotal talk for me in discerning who I am and what I want.
+This is one of my most favorite Ted Talks that you must listen to or watch! [“I’m home: How 10 years of travel helped me find belonging” by Phil Cha](https://www.youtube.com/watch?v=bXBgitBX5Q0) has been a pivotal talk for me in discerning who I am and what I want.
 I know it doesn’t seem like it but I struggle with belonging and the need to feel loved and like I am a part of something bigger.
 Sometimes, just like most of you I am sure, I start to get down and feel like I need to change something about who I am or what I want so that I can feel like I fit somewhere.
 Phil really brought it home for me that I am where I belong and am gathering up pieces of myself as I go and am adding them to an already whole picture that continues to grow.
 Let him inspire you as much as he did me.
 Remember to always surround yourself with the best raindrops!

 #### ![](/uploads/benefits-of-rejection-by-magna-gopal1.PNG)